 Raw fat is often found in muscle meats and raw meaty bones within a raw diet.
 Although raw diets do not have a ratio guideline on how much fat the diet should include, it is important to ensure the diet provides sufficient amounts of fats.
 Including fat in the diet can be easily accomplished when strategically selecting ingredients to create a raw diet for a dog or cat.

-Fat has a bad reputation and many marketing schemes have its way of demonizing fat while avoiding the important facts.
-Many pet parents have a concern with feeding fat because of the potential for pancreatitis.
-It is important to know that feeding raw fat within a raw diet should not raise any risks for pancreatitis in a healthy dog.
+Fat has a bad reputation and many marketing schemes have their way of demonizing fat while avoiding the important facts.
+Many pet parents are concerned with the potential for pancreatitis when feeding fat.
+It is important to know that feeding appropriate amounts of raw fat within a raw diet should not raise any risks for pancreatitis in a healthy dog.
 The difference lies within feeding raw fat and not cooked fat – cooked fat is a concern for pancreatitis and should be avoided.

 Additionally, fat is often attributed to making pets overweight or even obese.
 However, fat does not cause obesity in pets – overfeeding and lack of physical activity are two main components in pet obesity.

-Fat is a vital component to optimal pet health – it is essential for nutrient absorption, nutrient transportation, and is the ideal source of energy for dogs and cats.
+Fat is a vital component to optimal health – it is essential for nutrient absorption, nutrient transportation, and is the ideal source of energy for carnivores such as dogs and cats.

 Puppies, dogs, and cats have essential fatty acid requirements needed for optimal health.
 Ensuring the raw diet has sufficient amounts of raw fat will help meet the minimum and recommended allowances for essential fatty acids, as well as provide a sufficient energy source to sustain daily activity and physiological functions

 Boneless muscle meat and raw meaty bones (RMB) naturally provide raw fat depending on the protein option and ingredient selection.
-Some muscle meats are very lean, with little to no fat, and other meats include higher amounts of fat.
+Some ingredients are very lean, with little to no fat, and others include higher amounts of fat.

 Below are examples of lean muscle meat proteins.
 There are many other options, these are just examples: